ibzieg/cli-seq/client/README.md

 ## Code Splitting

-Instead of downloading the entire app before users can use it, code splitting allows you to split your code into small chunks which you can then load on demand.
+Instead of downloading the entire server before users can use it, code splitting allows you to split your code into small chunks which you can then load on demand.

 This project setup supports code splitting via [dynamic `import()`](http://2ality.com/2017/01/import-operator.html#loading-code-on-demand).
 Its [proposal](https://github.com/tc39/proposal-dynamic-import) is in stage 3.
 The `import()` function-like form takes the module name as an argument and returns a [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) which always resolves to the namespace object of the module.